 What works is what makes us happy, where “happy” is defined in a relational way – that is, where it is not a brief personal elevation of emotion but a solid network of entities each working to ensure the other is better off.

 In saying this, I am thinking of Heinz von Foerster’s observation that “A is better off when B is better off.”
+This is similar to the Golden Rule, which A Course in Miracles suggests is the proper guide to behavior in the world.

 A = psychological stress level